 Finding Tattoo Apprenticeships in your City

 Now you're armed with a killer portfolio, it's time to delve into the tattoo industry in your city.
 We’ve compiled the information below to help land you your dream apprenticeship wherever you’re located in the U.S. This covers the best shops to apply at, the competitiveness of apprenticeships, and the tattoo license rules in each state or county.
+You asked us how to become a tattoo apprentice, we delivered!

 The team is busily working on more guides....coming soon!